masonyoungblood/CattleBrandABM/README.md

 components <- data.table::data.table(components = components, rotatable = rotation$rot)
 components$rotatable[which(components$rotatable == "NA")] <- NA
 components$rotatable <- sapply(1:nrow(components), function(x){as.numeric(components$rotatable[[x]])})

+#EXPORT THIS, INCLUDING WHICH COMPONENTS WERE COMPRESSED INTO WHICH COMPONENTS
 ```

 Eventually we can use the code below to set the limits of our prior for